Alwarthirunagari Permual Temple: Architecture

 A granite wall surrounds the temple, enclosing all its shrines and two of its three bodies of water.
 The rajagopuram, the temple's gateway tower, is 95 ft (29 m) tall.
-Lord Vishnu is worshipped here as Aathinathan or Aathipiran.
-The Swamyabhu murti of Vishnu faces east and is in standing posture.
+Vishnu is worshipped here as Aathinathan or Aathipiran.
+The Svamyabhu Murti of Vishnu faces east and is in standing posture.
 The feet of the murti are buried under earth.
-Goddess Lakshmi and Bhudevi are worshipped here as Aathinathanayaki and Thirukkurukornayaki.
+Lakshmi and Bhumi are worshipped here as Aathinathanayaki and Thirukkurukornayaki.
 The shrine is located on the banks of Thamiraparani River.
-The sacred water body in the temple is known as Brahma Theertham.
+The sacred water body in the temple is known as Brahma Tirtha.
 In modern times, the temple is maintained and administered by the Hindu Religious and Endowment Board of the Government of Tamil Nadu.
 The temples houses a number of paintings depicting various scenes of the epic Ramayana.
 There are composite pillars in the temple numbering 48 which has remarkable sculptures.
 There is a tamarind tree on the precincts of the temple, which is believed to have been the birth place of Nammalvar.
 Devotees take strips of the trees for medicinal purposes.

 Religious significance

-Brahmanda Purana one of the eighteen sacred texts of Hinduism and written by Veda Vyasa contains a chapter called Navathirupathi Mahatmeeyam.
+Brahmanda Purana one of the eighteen sacred texts of Hinduism and written by Vyasa contains a chapter called Navatirupati Mahatmyam.
 The second part of the chapter refers to Alwar Thirunagari.
 The temple is revered in Nalayira Divya Prabandham, the 7th–9th century Vaishnava canon, by Nammalvar.
-The temple is classified as a Divya Desam, one of the 108 Vishnu temples that are mentioned in the book.
-The temple is also classified as a Navatirupathi, the nine temples revered by Nammalvar located in the banks of Tamiraparani river.
-The temple is the most prominent among the nine Navatirupathi temple.
+The temple is classified as a Divya Desam, one of the 108 Vishnu and Lakshmi temples that are mentioned in the book.
+The temple is also classified as a Navatirupati, the nine temples revered by Nammalvar located in the banks of Thamirabarani river.
+The temple is the most prominent among the nine Navatirupati temples.
 Nammalvar makes a reference about the temple in his works in Tiruvaymoli.
-During the 18th and 19th centuries, the temple finds mention in several works like 108 Tirupathi Anthathi by Divya Kavi Pillai Perumal Aiyangar.
+During the 18th and 19th centuries CE, the temple finds mention in several works like 108 Tirupati Anthati by Divya Kavi Pillai Perumal Aiyangar.
 The temple also forms a series of Navagraha temples where each of the nine planetary deities of one of the temples of Navatirupathi.
-The temple is associated with the planet Jupiter, called Guru.
+The temple is associated with the planet Jupiter, also known as Brihaspati.